Increasing Practice of Sustainable Forestry Among Minority and Limited-Resource Forest Landowners in Georgia

 • Crop Production: forest/woodlot management

-Our project has provided critical, yet missing, information on African American landowners in Georgia and will help in developing a more subtle understanding of historical circumstances and current situations faced by African American forest landowners relative to heirs’ property issues and sustainable forest management.
-This project will result in direct benefits for African American forest landowners by developing pathways for transitions to sustainable land ownership and management, promoting landowner engagement with professional assistance, and building a new network of organizations and key individuals interested in working with African American landowners in Georgia.
-These activities will enable landowners to obtain assistance in clearing land titles, planning for inter-generational land transfer, clarifying their land management objectives, and understanding opportunities for receiving regular income through production of timber and non-timber forest products.
-It will also enhance forest-based ecosystem services at the regional level.
+Our project has provided critical, yet missing, information on African American landowners in Georgia and helped in developing a more subtle understanding of historical circumstances and current situations faced by African American forest landowners relative to heirs' property issues and sustainable forest management.
+This project has resulted in direct benefits for African American forest landowners by developing pathways for transitions to sustainable land ownership and management, promoting landowner engagement with professional assistance, and building a new network of organizations and key individuals interested in working with African American landowners in Georgia.
+These activities enabled landowners to obtain assistance in clearing land titles, planning for inter-generational land transfer, clarifying their land management objectives, and understanding opportunities for receiving regular income through production of timber and non-timber forest products.

-2) To document details about the land management constraints faced by African American landowners in South Central Georgia and record nuanced information about the history, knowledge, cultural importance, and emotional value of land to landowners by conducting 40 in-depth ethnographic semi-structured interviews.
+2. To document details about the land management constraints faced by African American landowners in Georgia and record nuanced information about the history, knowledge, cultural importance, and emotional value of land to landowners.

-6) To build capacity of six undergraduate students, one doctoral student, and one Postdoctoral
+6. To build capacity of six undergraduate students, one doctoral student, and one Postdoctoral Research Associate.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.